 There was probably a vaulted corridor leading to the staircase, completely separate from Big D. The niche was a later addition once the wall had been removed.

-In the front left hand corner of Big D itself there is a rough opening, probably made by treasure hunters.
-Paget and Jones went in through here and found themselves at the bottom of a hidden staircase with steep steps.
+In the front left hand corner of Big D itself there was once a rough opening, possibly made by treasure hunters.
+Paget and Jones were able to go in through here and ascend the steep stairs

-The staircase is 2 feet wide and 6 feet high.
-At the top there are traces of another passage off to the right.
-The stairs are blocked at the top.
-The exact nature of this staircase and where it leads should be investigated by those responsible for the site.
+The stairs are 2 feet wide and 6 feet high.
+At the top there are traces of another passage off to the right, however the stairs are blocked at the top.
+The exact nature of this staircase and where it leads should be investigated.

-There is a small connecting opening between the two tanks, presumably for liquids, at floor level.
-It is 1 foot high and 9 inches wide.
+There is a small connecting opening between the two tanks at floor level, to equalise the liquid content.

 The curved passage

-The treaure-hunter who made the hole between the tanks came into the first tank at floor level from the south east corner.
-Paget and Jones went in through this hole to find themselves in a 3 foot wide (0.9 metre) curved passage.
-The passage curves because it has to negotiate around the back of the Tholos, to a point where it should meet up with a blockage at the back of the Grotto leading from the Greek Temple.
-This also means it curves directly above the main oracle tunnel.
+Doc Paget and Keith Jones went in through this hole to find themselves in a 0.9 metre (3 foot) passage curving around the back of The Tholos, to a point where it likely meets up with a wall at the back of the Grotto, leading into the hill from the Greek Temple.
+This also means it curves directly above the main oracle entrance tunnel, the Great Antrum.